gschmutz/stream-processing-workshop/04d-stream-data-integration-with-elasticsearch/README.md

-# Storing Wikipedia Recent Changes into Elasticsearch using Kafka Connect (t.b.d)
+# Storing Wikipedia Recent Changes into Elasticsearch using Kafka Connect

 In this workshop we will see how we can use Kafka Connect to move data from a Kafka topic to an [Elasticsearch NoSQL datastore](https://www.elastic.co/products/elastic-stack).